jawahar-shazab/docs/docs/api.md

 GET /v1/schedules/getDetectorConfigByAgent
 ```

-Fetches detector configuration associated with a specific agent.
+This API fetches the detector configurations associated with a specific agent.
+It allows users to review and manage detector-related settings for efficient scheduling and execution.

 #### 4.Push Schedule